Gibtnix/MSIKLM/README.md

     ./autostart.sh <your arguments>

 Try if everything works by first rebooting your system and then try a standby and wakeup.
 If everything works, we are done here.
-If not, please report and issue. :-)
+If not, please report an issue. :-)

 Finally the autostart can be disabled by running